parlough/site-www/src/_tutorials/server/fetch-data.md

 to perform a specific action for a resource specified through a [URI][] (Uniform Resource Identifier).

-The data communicated over HTTP can technically be in any form, but using [JSON][] (JavaScript Object Notation), is a popular choice, particularly due to its great support on the web.
+Data communicated over HTTP can technically be in any form, but using [JSON][] (JavaScript Object Notation) is a popular choice due to its human-readability and language independent nature.
 The Dart SDK and ecosystem also have extensive support for JSON with multiple options to best meet your app's requirements.